Phenobarbitone (15 mg and 30 mg tablets): Brand change

 People who prescribe phenobarbitone tablets

-We ask that you alert anyone taking phenobarbitone tablets for epilepsy to the future brand change.
-Book them in to see you in June.
+We asked that you alert anyone taking 15 mg phenobarbitone tablets for epilepsy to the brand change and book them in to see you.
+They needed to visit you twice – once before and once after the brand change.

 If someone who is taking phenobarbitone is pregnant (or could get pregnant), get timely neurologist advice to inform a management approach and refer to advice in HealthPathways.

-They will need to visit you twice – once before and once after the brand change.
-Pharmac will fund the patient co-payment for these appointments.
-The reimbursement of waived patient co-payment and laboratory fees will be available until 31 December 2023.
+Pharmac funded the patient co-payment for these appointments.
+The reimbursement of waived patient co-payment and laboratory fees was available until 31 July 2024.

-Pharmac’s Neurological Advisory Committee have advised that you will need to carefully monitor people taking phenobarbitone tablets when they change brands.
+Pharmac’s Neurological Advisory Committee advised that you needed to carefully monitor people taking phenobarbitone tablets when they change brands.

 This includes organising serum testing for your patients.
-Where your patients can't get to a collection site where this test is funded, Pharmac will cover the costs for the serum testing.
+If your patients can't get to a collection site where this test is funded, Pharmac covered the costs for the serum testing.

 Record from the Advisory Committee's discussion of the phenobarbitone brand change [PDF, 270 KB]